 g) Skills: Skills represent the capabilities and competencies of individuals and teams within the organisation.
 This includes technical skills, functional expertise, and other specialised knowledge required to perform tasks and achieve strategic objectives.

-a) Ending: The first stage of Bridges' Transition Model focuses on acknowledging and addressing the endings associated with change.
+a) Ending, losing, and letting go: The first stage of Bridges' Transition Model focuses on acknowledging and addressing the endings associated with change.
 During this stage in Change Management, individuals may experience a range of emotions, such as resistance, denial, sadness, or even anger.
-Leaders and change agents need to provide support, communicate openly, and help individuals understand the need for change.
+Leaders and change agents must provide support, communicate openly, and help individuals understand the need for change and help them in letting go of their anger and resistance.

 6) Nudge theory

-Nudge theory is based on the understanding that biases, heuristics, and environmental factors often influence human decisions.
+Nudge Theory is based on the understanding that biases, heuristics, and environmental factors often influence human decisions.
 It suggests that individuals can be nudged towards making better choices or adopting desired behaviours without the need for mandates or direct enforcement.
+The application of Nudge Theory spans various domains, including public policy, healthcare, finance, and marketing.
+The basic principles of the Theory include:

 a) Defining the changes